 2) Take a moment to read their content.
 Copy a paragraph into Google's search bar to see if you can find any duplicates.
 Can you notice keyword stuffing?
 Do they have very few posts?
 Spammy sites usually have content that exists on other pages or don't have high-quality, optimized posts.

 3) Look at their backlinks and outbound links.
 Can you notice lots of interlinking occurring between sites?
 Private blog networks can link to the same site multiple times.
 If you find that it just isn't relevant, then you might have come across a link scheme.
+You can check backlinks with the help of Sitechecker.pro tool.
+It shows all the links referring to a website with anchors and dofollow/nofollow attributes.

 4) Use your judgment to check the images and videos that have been shared on the sites.
 Is the quality poor?
 Media is more difficult to create than textual content, so if you can only find low-quality stock images or you can notice that the media has been duplicated between websites, it's possible that they're part of a PBN.